denvysotskyi/blog-app/README.md

 ### Description of application

-This application is a blog made with Angular
+This application - blog made with Angular

 ### Stay in touch